PhilippStaedter/sedml_import/README.md

-# ReadMe
+# Assessment and Prediction of ODE Solver Performance for Biological Processes

-About the order in which all scripts are executed.
+It follows the order in which all scripts are executed.

 ## 1 Create the whole model collection
 ### 1.1 Download all sedml and sbml models from the JWS Online Database